paracamplus/Yasmini/README.md

 The `toMatch(regexp)` matcher converts `actual` to a string and checks whether the regexp acccepts it.

-The `toThrow` matcher considers `actual` to be a thunk (a function without argument) to invoke; it then checks that the function throws something.
-This matcher invokes the `invoke` matcher if not yet done.
+The `toThrow` matcher checks whether an exception was previously raised by the expectation.
+It is often used after `invoke`.

 The `invoke` matcher considers `actual` to be a function to invoke (possibly with some arguments); `actual` is reset to the obtained